 This is the only pre-planned walk we have in Tasmania: four nights camping on Maria Island.
-The whole family heads over from Triabunna on the mid-morning ferry, but only Luke and I are staying on the island.
-I’ve reserved our spots on the ferry a week in advance (a new and much larger ferry since 2017 means it sometimes, but rarely, gets booked out).
+The whole family heads over from Triabunna on the mid-morning ferry, but only my son (Luke) and me are staying on the island.
+I’ve reserved our spots on the ferry a week in advance (although new and much larger ferry since 2017 means it rarely gets booked out).
 The Maria Island Penitentiary accommodation was totally booked out, although in hindsight I’m happy not to have booked here as it’s way too busy in January for my liking!

 - What’s the best time to visit Maria Island?
 December and January are the busiest months; one of the rangers suggested March/April as being the best time if you want to avoid the crowds.
 The ferry runs less frequently in winter, but if you want seclusion consider a winter visit!

 - How available is water?
-There was plenty of water at Frenchs Farm, Encampment Cove and Robeys Farm in January – but best to check.
+There was plenty of water at Frenchs Farm, Encampment Cove and Robeys Farm in January (from water tanks) – but its best to check.
 I was surprised that almost every creek was dry – except Counsel Creek and Four Mile Creek near the top of Mt Maria.

 The ferry trip across from Triabunna to Darlington on Maria Island is fairly quick and uneventful (it takes about 45min), and there’s a pretty good range of snacks and drinks on the boat for a last pre-camping meal.
 (Judging by a couple of badly cracked windows, some crossings must be a lot rougher than ours!)